Pre1/swiftShell/README.md

-# swiftShell
+## Swift shell prompt

-Swift shell prompt
+swift shell that replace bash.
+Built on top of zshell tech.